MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ## GetParticipant API

+Allows a bot to fetch participant information by meeting ID and participant ID.
+The API includes query parameters, examples, and response codes.

 > [!NOTE]
 > * Do not cache participant roles since the meeting organizer can change the roles any time.
 > * Currently, limitation to distribution lists or roster sizes are less than 350 participants for the `GetParticipant` API.

-Allows a bot to fetch participant information by meeting ID and participant ID.
-The API includes query parameters, examples, and response codes.

 ### Query parameters

 > [!TIP]
-> * Get a participant ID from the Tab SSO.
+> * Get participant IDs from the Tab SSO.
-> * Get a tenant ID from the Tab SSO.
+> * Get tenant IDs from the Tab SSO.

 The following table includes the query parameters: